aznashwan/github-autolabeler/README.md

 </td>
 <td>

-Defines a *new label for every selector match*.
+Defines a static label that will get applied to PRs/Issue and close them IF the selector matches.

 </td>
 <td>